Kzz168/Fraud-Detection-Dashboard/README.md

   * Layout: Spring layout (nx.spring_layout), where nodes with more connections tend to cluster centrally, and edges show the direction of transactions.
 * Interpretation: The network graph reveals users with unusually high transaction activity, indicating potential fraud hubs.
 For example, a user with many incoming and outgoing transactions might be coordinating fraudulent activity.
 This demonstrates practical experience in social network analysis to uncover relational fraud patterns.

 Console Summary
 <br> Output: The script prints a summary to the console, which looks something like this (exact numbers may vary slightly due to randomness, but the seed ensures consistency):
 *     Fraud Detection Summary:
       Total Transactions: 100
       Fraudulent Transactions: 7 (7.0%)
       Suspicious Users (High Connections): [‘User_5’, ‘User_13’, ‘User_2’]
-<br> Total Transactions: Always 100, as specified in the script.
+Total Transactions: Always 100, as specified in the script.

-<br> Fraudulent Transactions: Approximately 10 transactions (10%), as the script marks 10% of transactions as fraudulent.
+Fraudulent Transactions: Approximately 10 transactions (10%), as the script marks 10% of transactions as fraudulent.

-<br> Suspicious Users: The top 3 users by degree centrality, e.g. User_3, User_6, User_18.
+Suspicious Users: The top 3 users by degree centrality, e.g. User_3, User_6, User_18.
 These users have the most connections, indicating they are involved in many transactions, which could suggest coordinated fraud.